About Me

 I'm currently interested in long-context sequence models (particularly linear complexity models) and their potential application in RL.

-Previously I've worked on learning object-centric representations using structured generative models with Professor Sungjin Ahn at Rutgers University.
+Previously, I've worked on learning object-centric representations using structured generative models with Professor Sungjin Ahn at Rutgers University.
 I also had experience with computer vision when I started my research career in Professor Xiaowei Zhou's group at Zhejiang University.

 About Mind/Intelligence